-Yes:

-In fossil gas In r nuclear energy
+Yes: In nuclear energy In fossil gas ~ No

-~ No

 To comply with the EU taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.